secureworks/dalton/README.rst

 -  | **Alert Details**
    | If ``Include Detailed Alerts`` is selected for a job, detailed output
      from processing unified2 alert files will be shown here.
+-  | **EVE JSON** (Suricata only)
+   | The EVE log, with syntax highlighting, if EVE logging is enabled.
+     The ``Format`` checkbox
+     "pretty-prints" the EVE data; the ``Dark Mode`` checkbox applies a dark mode theme/coloring to the EVE data.
+The UI also dynamically presents checkboxes based on the event types present in the EVE log.
+     These can be used to filter the displayed EVE data.
+     If the EVE data is more than 2000 bytes, the ``Dark Mode`` option is disabled and syntax coloring is turned off, for performance reasons.
 -  | **IDS Engine**
    | This the raw output from the IDS engine.
 For Snort jobs, the engine
      statistics will be in this tab, at the bottom.